Unity Trust Bank: Activities

 In its founding principles, the bank was established as “an organisation identified with and embracing the philosophy of the common good.”
 It promotes a socially responsible and sustainable approach to banking and lending.
 Unity Trust Bank was rated top in eight out of nine customer satisfaction categories in the Charity Finance Banking Survey 2015.
 In 2013, it became the first British bank to be awarded the Living Wage Employer Accreditation Mark.

-The Co-operative Bank acted as the bank's clearing agent until 2015, when it migrated to a NatWest sort code.
+The Co-operative Bank acted as the bank's clearing agent until 2015, when accounts migrated to a NatWest sort code.